pauloprado/docker-opencv/README.md

-docker-opencv
+docker-opencv-contrib
 =============

-OpenCV on Docker, setting up the enviornment of openCV using docker.
+OpenCV on Docker, setting up the environment of OpenCV using docker.

 First install docker on your computer